 What has been your career highlight to date?

-Enduring throughout the recession when the Construction industry was gripped with failing companies in a time of threat and huge uncertainty.
-It was an invaluable experience, that I would not choose to repeat, but I am here today still trading natural stone for public realm projects, driving efficiencies and evolving ethical trade across the supply chain.
+Enduring throughout the recession when the quarrying, mineral and construction industry was gripped with failing companies in a time of threat and huge uncertainty.
+It was an invaluable experience that I would not choose to repeat, but I am here today still driving efficiencies and evolving supply chain solutions in an ethical manner.

 What qualities do you need to succeed in business?